I need YOU to make my books the best they can be. And best of all, you read my books for FREE before anybody else even knows they exist.

-I’ve just finished revising the first half of my Fae Queendom series.
-That’s right… you’ll get to read not just one RH book but THREE.
+I’m revising my Fae Queendom series.
+That’s right… you’ll get to read not just one RH book but SIX.
 All for FREE.
-(Because why not more than one, am I right?)
+(Because who can settle for just one, am I right?)

 Glori never fit in.
 She’s much taller than the other girls, and they call her “fairy girl” thanks to her pointy ears.
 Turns out, they were right — almost, anyway.
 On her birthday, she shapeshifts and learns she’s not human, after all.
 But when the Elven Guard shows up to protect her, she can’t believe she’s destined to become queen of the Fae.
 Does she really belong among the Elves?

 They ask much of her, but keep many secrets of their own.
 Like how exactly she’s supposed to restore the Fae people’s lost magic through some mysterious ceremony involving five consorts.
 How exactly does that work, anyway?

 Yes, I’ve put another book under a different pen name through a couple rounds of reader feedback.
 Thanks to readers like you, it maintains above a 4-star average on Amazon and Goodreads!

 I admit to being somewhat demanding as far as reading goes.
 I’ll expect you to keep as close to those deadlines as you can, so that I can revise while you’re reading the next chapters.
 See the deadlines section below.